IngredientsMarch 9, 2026

-Phthalates are plastic softeners in toys that can leach out, acting as endocrine disruptors linked to reproductive issues, developmental delays, and more.
-Spot them by checking for soft, shiny PVC plastics, strong chemical smells, or missing "phthalate-free" labels—opt for wood, silicone, or certified safe alternatives for peace of mind.1 2 4
+Phthalates are plastic softeners in toys that can leach out, acting as endocrine disruptors linked to reproductive and developmental risks in kids.
+Spot warnings by checking for soft, shiny PVC plastics (often unmarked), avoiding cheap imports without certifications like CPSIA or EN71, and opting for wood/silicone alternatives.
+Regulations ban six key phthalates above 0.1% in child toys1 2 4.

 Understanding the Science Behind Phthalates